Nippers Volunteer Roles

 Pack up the beach

-• We require 10 people each day from the end of the session to help pack up each of the Nipper areas and their necessary equipment
+• We require 10 people for Cleeland Bight and 4 people for Smiths Beach each morning to help pack up each of the Nipper areas and their necessary equipment as directed by the Nippers Coordinator

 Water Safety Vest Washing